Advertisement

 Another is anonymity.

-German-speaking Europe is sceptical of any system which allows payments to be tracked, i.e. with the risk that this information could fall into the hands of governments, private companies or even your partner (does your wife really need to know how much you spend on ice cream?)
+German-speaking Europe is skeptical of any system which allows payments to be tracked, i.e. with the risk that this information could fall into the hands of governments, private companies, or even your partner (does your wife really need to know how much you spend on ice cream?)

 According to Hahn, Austrians don’t want people seeing what they spend their cash on.